 Before my Traumatic Brain Injury from an accident in 2001, I was a Prototype Engineering Aide and Electro-mechanical Assembler who worked on some pretty cool projects.
 I designed and assembled sub-assemblies, full assemblies and, even multi-million dollar automated machines.
 I loved my job and my co-workers.

-I always challenged myself (like a playing a game) to make the products I created and built better, easier to assemble and more cost-effective.
+I always challenged myself (like playing a game) to make the products I created and built better, easier to assemble and more cost-effective.
 I never tired mentally, loved multitasking and bounced around from job to job with ease.
 I had fun working on projects alone and with a crew of skilled laborers.

 I thought I would always have my job because designing and building prototypes was a skill set very few people had and it was always in demand by employers.
 After my brain injury, my whole world fell apart because I could no longer quickly design products and assemble them without making lots of mistakes.